 Eco-friendly resort Six Senses Fiji takes the (coconut-flavoured) barefoot luxury cake.
 The spoiling spa uses locally sourced unguents, the beachfront restaurant and bar use ingredients grown on site, and the entire thing is 100 per cent solar powered.
-Each private hideaway has its own plunge pool and experience manager; most steps from the beach.
-There’s also a sprawling beachfront infinity pool, a Surf Academy with instructors, watersports' kit to borrow and PADI lessons on site.
+Each private hideaway has its own plunge pool and guest experience manager; most just steps from the beach.
+There’s also a sprawling beachfront infinity pool, a Surf Academy with instructors, watersports' kit to borrow and certified dive lessons offered on site.
 Start your mornings with alfresco yoga sessions and end the day with film nights under the stars.

 Get this when you book through us:

 Your choice of a 30-minute foot massage for two or a body scrub for two

 Noon, but flexible, subject to availability.
 Earliest check-in, 2pm.